How Inpatient Mental Health Treatment Works (Is It Right for Me?)

 What do hospitals do to help you get better?

-First, they may prescribe psychiatric medication.
-The clinical staff may recommend that you start taking medication on a long-term basis, or they may simply want you to take medication on a short-term basis to help you stabilize in the hospital.
+First, they might prescribe psychiatric medication.
+The clinical staff might recommend that you start taking medication on a long-term basis, or they might simply want you to take it on a short-term basis to help you stabilize in the hospital.

-Or they may not recommend medication at all.
+Or they might not recommend medication at all.
 It depends on your condition, your preferences, and your history.

 What Do You Do in the Hospital?